• Home

 Storage

-• The banana walnut oatmeal cookies can be stored in an air-tight container at room temperature for a few days, or stored in the refrigerator for up to a week.
+Refrigerator - The cookies can be stored in an airtight container in the refrigerator for about 4 days.

-• Baked cookies can be frozen, just thaw in the refrigerator before enjoying.
-To prevent the cookies from freezing together, first freeze them separated on a baking tray.
-Then when frozen pop them off the tray and into a freezer-safe container.
+Freezer - Baked cookies can be frozen; thaw them in the refrigerator before enjoying them.
+To prevent the cookies from freezing together, first freeze them separately on a baking tray.
+Once frozen, place them into a freezer-safe container.

 • Chocolate-covered cookie dough bites